-Switch Function DOWN (NO) Cancels setting changes Changes the displayed setting Enters Gas Type Mode (press with UP/YES button) Enters Modbus Mode (press with ENTER button) Displays the Information Screen ENTER Initiates operations Enters Configuration Mode (press with UP/YES button) Enters Modbus Mode (press with DOWN/NO button) Functions as an alarm reset switch
+Switch Function

+UP (YES) Saves settings

+Changes the displayed setting

+Enters the Calibration Program

+Enters Gas Type Mode (press with DOWN/NO button)

+• Enters Configuration Mode (press with ENTER button)

+DOWN (NO) Cancels setting changes

+Changes the displayed setting

+• Enters Gas Type Mode (press with UP/YES button)

+• Enters Modbus Mode (press with ENTER button)

+Displays the Information Screen

+ENTER Initiates operations

+• Enters Configuration Mode (press with UP/YES button)

+• Enters Modbus Mode (press with DOWN/NO button)

+• Functions as an alarm reset switch

-Table 2: M2A Control Button Functions
+Table 2: M2A-XL Control Button Functions

 Just above each push button switch is a magnetic switch with the same function as the push button switch below it.
 The magnetic switches are for use in non-intrusive calibration.
 They are actuated by bringing the magnetic wand close enough to them to actuate them.
 Although the magnetic switches have the same functions as the push button switches, it is not practical to use them for operations other than calibration because it is not possible to actuate two magnetic switches at once with only one magnetic wand.
-Since displaying the Information Screen only requires the use of one switch, the wand may be used to show the Information Screen (see "Information Screen" on page 24).
+Since displaying the Information Screen only requires the use of one switch, the wand may be used to show the Information Screen (see "Information Screen" on page 23).